nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-windows-ps-common-ref.md

 <properties
-   pageTitle="Comandi di PowerShell comuni per le macchine virtuali | Microsoft Azure" description="Comandi di PowerShell comuni utili per iniziare a creare e gestire le macchine virtuali in Azure su Windows" services="virtual-machines-windows" documentationCenter="" authors="davidmu1"
+   pageTitle="Common PowerShell commands for VMs | Microsoft Azure" description="Common PowerShell commands to get you started creating and managing your VMs in Azure on Windows" services="virtual-machines-windows" documentationCenter="" authors="davidmu1"